pisan343/factorial/README.md

 # factorial
-Calculate factorial and test it using CATCH
+Calculate factorial and test it using assert statements

 The factorial function in main.cpp is broken